XQ32/ENG-7002-ECG-Classification-SCA-Prediction/README.md

 This project provides a complete MATLAB pipeline for single-lead ECG processing on SHHS1: preprocessing, Q/R/S/T delineation, beat quality assessment (SQI), feature extraction, beat classification (PVC vs Other), and SCA (sudden cardiac arrest) risk modeling based on post-PVC recovery dynamics.
 Interactive visualization GUIs are included.

+## Internationalization Status
+All source code, comments, and user-facing messages are in English as of 2025-10-08.
+Earlier mixed-language (Chinese/English) comments were fully translated without altering algorithmic behavior.

 ## 1. Repository Structure

 ```